Co-Founder and Managing Director

 MBA B.Com (Hons) GAICD

 Garry is an infrastructure practitioner, economist and globally recognised thought leader on infrastructure and private capital investment in public assets.
-He is Senior Academic Fellow at Cornell Program in Infrastructure Policy at Cornell University, New York and Co-Founder of Customer Stewardship Australia, a boutique strategic advisory firm specialising in enhancing private and public sector capabilities in delivering improved customer outcomes from infrastructure assets and businesses.
+He is Co-Founder of Customer Stewardship Australia, a boutique strategic advisory firm specialising in enhancing private and public sector capabilities in delivering improved customer outcomes from infrastructure assets and businesses.
 Garry holds a number of appointments including at Oxford University as Member of the ITRC (Infrastructure Transitions Research Consortia) Academic Board; Infrastructure Steering Committee at Institute of Civil Engineers in London .
 Garry has a unique balance of commercial, government and academic experience spanning Australia, Asia and the OECD.
 He forges close and purposeful collaborations with industry and government, both nationally and abroad to create world-class research based initiatives that drives public sector reform, industry leadership and new investment opportunities.
 He has published widely concerning integrated infrastructure planning, management and has created a new body of research in the area of customer stewardship for infrastructure sector.
 He advises governments, multilateral institutions and private investors around the world and regularly speaks at conferences about infrastructure reforms impacting public policy, procurement and commercial practices.

 DR RON BEN DAVID